jakaria-habib/My-Second-Brain-Obsidian/Git and Github/Git Command.md

 1. go folder in computer where you want to pull the github project and write the below code
 git clone "copy project's url from github and paste in the middle of inverted comma"

+## how to install form github project on laravel php storm

+1. clone or download project form github and keep it on computer folder. unzip the project if you download it.
+2.  folder theke cmd on kore then write this code jekono akta dilei hobe `composer install / composer update`
+3. tarpor project on koro phpstorm theke and then `.env.example` file ta k rename koro likho  `.env`
+4. tarpor db _connection= mysql, db_database= give db name, db_username = root , db_password = (faka rakho)
+5. phpmyadmin a giye database create koro
+6. then cmd prompt theke command likho `php artisan migrate`
+7. then cmd  a giye likho  `php artisan key:generate`
+8. then cmd  a giye likho  `php artisan storage:link`
+9. then cmd  a giye likho  `php artisan serve` finshed now